rashansmith/OSD-Git101-Workshop-2022/README.md

 &nbsp;

 ## Overview
 ### This repo was created for the 2022 AnitaB Open Source Day: https://anitab-org.github.io/open-source-day/open-source-day/ workshop, Git 101.
+Short link: https://bit.ly/osd-git-2022

 ### During this workshop, participants will become familiar with Git by contributing to this repo.
 &nbsp;